floccusaddon/nuxt-website/guides/sync-webdav.md

-1. Create a new account in the Floccus panel
+1. Create a new profile in the Floccus panel
 2. Select XBEL in WebDAV as your sync method
-3. The following screen shows the account settings.
+3. The following screen shows the profile settings.
 4. First you will need to enter your WebDAV URL.
 This should be the root URL of your WebDAV server, e.g. https://webdav.provider.com.
 The URL should end with a slash.
 Here’s [a list of the URLs for the most common public providers](https://community.cryptomator.org/t/webdav-urls-of-common-cloud-storage-services/75).
 5. Then enter your username and password.
 6. If you’d like to encrypt your data before storing it in your Drive, you can set a passphrase here.
 If you don’t enter anything, it won’t be encrypted.